Old name, new purpose: why we’ve gone back to RNID

 Infrared technology

 Infrared technology is similar to an FM system.
 It is sometimes used in theatres or lecture halls.
-It transmits sound from to several people at the same time.
+It transmits sound from a microphone to several people at the same time.
 You will need:

 Support our communities